wlperry/umd_biostats/ecostats_lectures/lecture_18/18_01_lecture_powerpoint.docx.md

 -   **Interpretation of Pairwise Results:**
     -   All pairwise comparisons are **statistically significant** even after Bonferroni correction

     -   **Upper vs Lower** shows the strongest difference (highest F-statistic)

-    -   Each comparison explains a substantial portion of variance (R²
+    -   Downstream comparisons to up and middle explains a substantial portion of variance (R² \> 0.3)
-        \> 0.3)

     -   **Biological interpretation**: Fish communities change progressively down the river